-These condensed interim consolidated financial statements have been prepared in accordance with IAS 34, Interim Financial Reporting, and based on the principles of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-These condensed interim consolidated financial statements should be read in conjunction with the Company's annual financial statements for the year ended June 30, 2012, which include the Company's significant accounting policies, and have been prepared in accordance with the same methods of application.
+These condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting, and based on the principles of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These condensed interim consolidated financial statements should be read in conjunction with the Company's annual consolidated financial statements for the year ended June 30, 2012, which include the Company's significant accounting policies, and have been prepared in accordance with the same methods of application.

-These condensed interim consolidated financial statements were approved by the Board of Directors on March 1, 2013.
+These condensed interim consolidated financial statements were approved by the Board of Directors on May 29, 2013.